CroLinuxGamer/Dotfiles/README.md

 Here is my [config](.config/picom/picom.conf) (it is heavilly configured so you will also need time to configure it to your needs).
 You need to place the config in it's respective path: `~/.config/picom/picom.conf`

-> I think that there is no need for a screenshot beacuse you have already seen enough
+> I think that there is no need for a screenshot because you have already seen enough

 ### [polybar](https://github.com/polybar/polybar)